 - Brown students with RISD ID + RISD Bucks Guest Card

-In order to receive access and reservation privileges, training and an authorization test is required.
+In order to receive access and reservation privileges, training and passing an authorization test is required.
 Co-Works courses and research projects receive priority access.
 See more access details here.

 What type of work is Co-Works for?